safdotdev/safacoda/safacoda/grpc_quick_start/step2.md

-## gRPC Area Calculator Quick Start - Ruby
+## Run your first gRPC consumer and provider in Ruby, it will be a simple Area Calculator

 The Killercoda session is already pre-loaded with our pre-requisites, but you can following the pre-reqs and download the example, if you are following along on your local machine.